chrishumboldt/Rocket-Tools/README.md

 var Rocket = require('rocket-tools');
 ```

-`NOTE:` There are slight differences between the Node and standard library files.
+**NOTE** that there are slight differences between the NodeJS and standard library files.
 These differences should not affect its usage but please report any issue should you find any.

 ## Initialization
 The library is initialized and assigned to a variable of your choice, although for the sake of convenience it is recommended to use `Rocket`.
 This variable acts as the libraries namespace and scopes all methods to this declaration.
 An example can be seen below: